kunalj101/python_intro_hackathon/chapter5.md

 test_import("sklearn.linear_model", same_as = False)

 # Test for logistic regression
-#test_("model", incorrect_msg='Have you created Logistic Regression object from linear model of sklearn?')

 test_function("sklearn.linear_model.LogisticRegression", incorrect_msg='Have you created Logistic Regression object from linear model of sklearn?')

 success_msg("Great work!")